huhx0015/SSBB3DMV/README.md

-SSBB3DMV - Super Smash Bros.
+SSBB3DMV: Super Smash Bros.
 Brawl 3D Model Viewer
 ==================================================

-Developers: huhx0015 & schou0009
+Developers: huhx0015, schou0009

+## Description

 This is a 3D model viewer which loaded and rendered (in real-time) 3D model stages and characters from the Super Smash Bros.
 Brawl game.
 It was developed as a fan project and as a way to learn more about the XNA framework.
 The viewer